nrb/resume/resume.rst

     * Wrote initial developer documentation for `openstack-ansible`_.
     * Implemented unit and integration testing for existing Python dynamic inventory production code

 :2014: Automation Engineer, Cox Media Group.
-Improving and maintaining tools for a large (40+) developer team.
+Improved and maintained tools for a large (40+) developer team.

     * Implemented self-service jobs in Hudson/Jenkins for developers to start git repositories and caching PyPI packages.
     * Maintained custom bash and Python tools for wrapping applications, simplifying usage.

 :2013-2014: Software Developer, Cox Media Group.
-Improving and maintaining a large scale Django CMS (10 million page views per day).
+Improved and maintained a large scale Django CMS (10 million page views per day).

     * Implemented retargeting pixel system to help serve unique ads to site visitors
     * Added methods for advertisement traffickers to manage Google Doubleclick for Publishers ads from within our custom CMS.
     * Wrote custom tools for managing our development environment
     * Documented existing Google ads integration library

 :2012-2013: Web Developer, `Six Feet Up, Inc.`_.
-Implementing and maintaining client Plone and Pyramid web sites and apps.
+Implemented and maintained client Plone and Pyramid web sites and apps.

    * Implemented PubSubHubBub 'hub' and 'client' servers in Pyramid and Plone for syndicating content between various intranets.
    * Wrote and designed a Pyramid- and SQLAlchemy-based OpenID server